 Sorting doesn’t shorten the list, but prioritizes it.
 For instance, we can choose to view cheaper options first.

 Another cool feature to have is an in-app map.
-Users can pick location based on its proximity to the sights they plan to visit.
+Users can pick locations based on their proximity to the sights they plan to visit.
 Showing room prices or user ratings right on the map makes it easier to make an optimal choice in a desired location.

 As soon as the choice is made, users want a close-up.
 Accommodation details include: